 - Lots of options: Waterpik offers a variety of models at several price points to suit different needs, including a flosser and toothbrush package.

 - Family Friendly: Kids models are available, as well as different tip types and colors for each member of the household.
 Models with a power cord and large reservoir are always ready, no matter how many people use it in a day.

 - Clean: Activating the burst of air with a button keeps you from accidentally getting water anywhere you don't want it, and doesn't require you to spit mid-floss.

 - Convenient: The small profile and footprint mean you can fit it comfortably in any bathroom, and easily pack it for a vacation.
 It also uses the same standard charger as Sonicare brushes.
 There is no hose or power cord, so you can move around while you floss.

 - Efficient: It uses much less water than Waterpik, and the rechargeable battery lasts for 2 weeks of flossing.

 More than one user can deplete the water and battery of an Airfloss, while most Waterpiks don't need to be charged or refilled very often.
-You can't take it on vacation, but anyone who travels only occasionally will probably be alright with string floss for a couple weeks every year.
+You can't take it on vacation, but anyone who travels only occasionally will probably be alright with string floss for a couple of weeks every year.

-In the end though, the best flosser is the one that you use.
+In the end, though, the best flosser is the one that you use.
 When you are making your decision, consider which brand will fit best with the routine you have, or best enable the routine you want to create.